muratk3n/thirdwave/en/tweets/2019/week51.md

 "Stone Age chewing gum holds clues to the life of a young girl who lived 5,700 years ago" -- CNN

 *2019-12-17 22:6:57*

----

-Every week I am like WTF am I gonna talk about next week?
-Then I have a boat load of stuff to talk about next week 🤔

-*2019-12-17 22:6:57*